bbanerjee/ParSim/Vaango/README.md

 cmake -DCMAKE_BUILD_TYPE=Debug -DPETSC=On -DHYPRE=On ../src
 ```

-We typically use the Petsc and Hypre that is prebuilt for Ubuntu.
+We typically use the Petsc and Hypre that is built for Ubuntu via submodules.

 ### CUDA+Kokkos build
 For CUDA functionality, we use Kokkos.